ucldc/ucldc-docs/index.md

 Shared DAMS
 -----------------------------
 ***
-The Shared digital asset management system (DAMS) is a tool for object-level metadata and associated content file management, available for use by libraries within the University of California system.
+The UCLDC Shared Digital Asset Management System (DAMS) is a tool for object-level metadata and associated content file management, available for use by libraries within the University of California system.
 The DAMS is a customized implementation of the Nuxeo platform.

 Use the DAMS to build simple and complex objects - including images, texts, audio, video, etc. - import or create metadata records, and import or upload content files.
 Content in the Shared DAMS is not public until you designate it for harvest.
 [Explore the DAMS User Guide]({{ site.url }}{{ site.baseurl }}/docs/dams/index/).